Nothing can stop us, we can't go wrong!

 - Hate Plague: Rogue campers run around uprooting trees and snickering evilly after Darkheart begins to kidnap the bears.
-Wether he is influencing the camp directly by being there or the camp is only one of many places suffering from the loss of the Care Bears in unknown.
+Whether he is influencing the camp directly by being there or if the camp is only one of many places suffering from the loss of the Care Bears is unknown.

-- Kids Are Cruel: The other campers treat Dawn, John, and Christy like crap for not being good at sports, verbally abusing them and making them do all the chores.
+- Kids Are Cruel: The "camp champ" treats Dawn, John, and Christy like dirt for not being good at sports, verbally abusing them and making them do all the chores.

-- Love Redeems: Or caring redeems, but Dark Heart became Christy's friend (after she saved his life), and he felt so bad about nearly killing her, that it drove the evil out of him.
+- Love Redeems: Or caring redeems, anyway.
+Dark Heart becomes Christy's friend (after she saves his life), and he feels so bad about nearly killing her that it drives the evil out of him.

 - My God, What Have I Done?: Dark Heart after seeing that he accidentally zapped Christy.
-He even outright says, "What have I done?"
+He even outright asks, "What have I done?"

-- Not So Different: The Establishing Character Moment for the camp is pretty much the other campers who win at the sports treating Christy, Dawn, and John like crap for coming in last.
+- Not So Different: The Establishing Character Moment for the camp is pretty much the "camp champ," who wins at every sport, treating Christy, Dawn, and John (and likely the other campers) like dirt for coming in last.
 What happens when Christy starts winning?
-Shes does the same thing to the others, with the exception of Dawn and John.
+She does the same thing to the others, with the exception of Dawn and John.

 - One-Winged Angel: Dark Heart turns into a big ol' heap of Super Smoke.